 Figure 2.
-Structure of the respondents by nationality
+Structure of the respondents by nationality Source: own elaboration based on the conducted surveys.

 Figure 3 shows that the survey covered mainly young people, aged 19-24, students of economic and financial majors.
 Their share of the respondents was 79.42%.
 For the purpose of the study, it was assumed that the younger generation may be more open to the use of new forms of money.